vignettes/articles/immunarch.Rmd

 visualize the usage of V, D, and J genes.
 Here, we’ll compute the usage

-# Compute TRBV gene usage
+# Compute TRAV/TRBV gene usage

 imm_gu <- geneUsage(immunarch_data$data[1], "hs.trbv", .norm = TRUE)